Dog whelk: Feeding habits

 Its adaptations include a modified radula (a toothed chitinous structure) to bore holes in the shells of prey, complemented by an organ on the foot which secretes a shell-softening chemical.
 When a hole has been formed paralysing chemicals and digestive enzymes are secreted inside the shell to break the soft body down into a 'soup' which can be sucked out with the proboscis.
 The plates of barnacles can be pushed apart with the proboscis, and the entire individual is eaten in about a day, although larger animals such as mussels may take up to a week to digest.

 Feeding only occurs when conditions are conducive to such an activity, and during these times the dog whelk consumes large quantities of food so that the gut is always kept as full as possible.
 This allows shelter until more food is required, when foraging resumes.
 If waves are large or there is an excessive risk of water loss the dog whelk will remain inactive in sheltered locations for long periods.

 Mussels have developed a defensive strategy of tethering and immobilising with byssus threads any dog whelks invading their beds, leading to the whelks' starvation.

+Nucella lapilluss feeding activity is suppressed on brighter moonlight nights, in order to minimize predation risks.
+High-intensity ALAN levels reversed the pattern.
+In fact, N. lapillus would more likely forage when Artificial Light At Night (ALAN) intensities range from 10 to 50 lx, which are way higher than lunar brightness.
+This allows dog whelks to easily exclude predation risk.